Thalia: A Global, Multi-Modal Dataset for Volcanic Activity Monitoring: Benchmark

 \section{Benchmark}

-To enable a fair comparison of future methods for InSAR based volcanic unrest detection, we provide the first benchmark on \textit{Hephaestus Minicubes}.
+To enable a fair comparison of future methods for InSAR-based volcanic activity detection, we provide the first benchmark on \textit{Thalia}.
 This benchmark is designed to serve as a strong baseline across two fundamental tasks: binary ground deformation classification and semantic segmentation.
-To transform our problem to a binary task, we group all sub-classes of ground deformation (\eg \texttt{Mogi}, \texttt{Sill}) into one class.
+To transform our problem into a binary task, we group all sub-classes of ground deformation (\eg, \texttt{Mogi}, \texttt{Sill}, etc.) into one class which we refer to as the positive class.
+Samples belonging to this class, i.e., interferograms exhibiting ground deformation of any type, are thus referred to as positive samples, while non-deformation samples constitute the negative class.
 Below we present the main decisions made for the experimental setup.
-For detailed information on the complete experimental framework, readers are referred to the Supplemental Material.
+Detailed information on the experimental framework is provided in Suppl. \ref{supp:experimental_details}.

-\paragraph{Data Split.} We apply a temporal data split, separating InSAR products by the primary acquisition date.
-The training set includes interferograms with the primary SAR acquired between January 1, 2014, and May 31, 2019, while the validation from June 1, 2019, to December 31, 2019.
-Finally the test set consists of interferograms with primary acquisition dates between January 1, 2020, and December 31, 2021.
-This split was carefully chosen to maintain spatial diversity by including data from all the available frames, with an adequate ratio of positive samples in each set, as seen in Tab. ~\ref{tab:temporal_split}.
+\textbf{Data Split.} We apply a temporal data split, separating samples by their InSAR primary acquisition date.
+The training set includes samples with primary SAR acquisition dates between January 1, 2014, and May 31, 2019, while the validation set covers the period from June 1, 2019, to December 31, 2019.
+Finally, the test set comprises samples collected between January 1, 2020, and December 31, 2021.
+This split was carefully designed to preserve spatial diversity across all available frames and to maintain a balanced ratio of positive samples in each set, as shown in~\cref{tab:temporal_split}.

-\paragraph{Data Preparation.} To reduce input size, each InSAR product is cropped to \(512 \times 512\) pixels.
-We apply cropping with a random offset from the frame center, ensuring any existing deformation patterns are included within the cropped area.
-We address class imbalance, by undersampling during training, using all available positive samples and an equal number of random negative samples in each epoch, and apply data augmentation to improve model generalization.
+\textbf{Data Preparation.} To maintain a consistent input size, each sample is cropped to \(512 \times 512\) pixels.
+We apply cropping with a bounded random offset from the frame center, constraining positive samples such that at least part of the deformation mask is always included within the cropped area.
+We address class imbalance between deformation and non-deformation samples, through data augmentation and undersampling of the negative class, using all available positive samples and an equal number of random negative samples in each epoch.